troglobit/smcroute/README.md

 -----

 SMCRoute is both a daemon and a client.
 You must start the daemon first to be able to set up multicast routes.
+Use `smcroute -n` to start the daemon in foreground, for systemd or [Finit][].

-    # smcroute -d
+    # smcrouted

 or

-    # smcroute -d -N
+    # smcrouted -N

 or

-    # smcroute -d -e /path/to/script
+    # smcrouted -e /path/to/script

 The latter syntax calls your own script whenever `smcroute` receives a `SIGHUP` or installs a multicast route to the kernel.
 This is useful if